AndrawsSantos/Classification-Projects/Telecommunications_Churn/README.md

-# This folder contains a Telecommunication Churn classification project..
+# Telecommunication Churn Classification project

 Here you can find:
 - Jupyter notebook with the code.